 “Situated on a rocky peninsula on the Black Sea, the more than 3,000-year-old site of Nessebar was originally a Thracian settlement (Menebria).
 At the beginning of the 6th century BC, the city became a Greek colony.
 The city’s remains, which date mostly from the Hellenistic period, include the acropolis, a temple of Apollo, an agora and a wall from the Thracian fortifications.
 Among other monuments, the Stara Mitropolia Basilica and the fortress date from the Middle Ages, when this was one of the most important Byzantine towns on the west coast of the Black Sea.
 Wooden houses built in the 19th century are typical of the Black Sea architecture of the period.”

-I paid Nessebar a visit in 2010 during a summer vacation on the Bulgarian Black Sea coast.
-I concluded in my blog that the town “deserves its place on the World Heritage List.
+I paid Nessebar (sometimes written Nesebar) a visit in 2010 during a summer vacation on the Bulgarian Black Sea coast.
+I concluded that the town “deserves its place on the World Heritage List.
 This ‘Pearl of the Black Sea’ was really nice to walk around in, even though the crowds were huge and the heat under the sun quite oppressive. ”

 I do feel tempted to advise the relevant authorities to regulate commercial activities more.
 The restaurants and shops seemed to some extent to draw more attention and “noise” than the town itself.
 Is this preservation?